PyCQA/redbaron/docs/nodes_reference.rst

 -------

-TryNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more informations.
+TryNode is a CodeBlockNode which means its value attribute accepts a wide range of values, see :ref:`CodeBlockNode` for more information.
 For the :file:`else` and the :file:`finally` and the :file:`excepts` attributes, TryNode is very flexible on the range of inputs it can get, like for a CodeBlockNode value's attribute.